Homemade Pappardelle Pasta Recipe

 Heaven in a bowl!

-- 2.5 ounces (1/2 cup) unbleached all-purpose flour, plus more for kneading and dusting
+- ½ cup (70 g) unbleached all-purpose flour plus more for kneading and dusting

-- 3 ounces (about 3/4 cup) unbleached all-purpose flour, plus more for kneading and dusting
+- ¾ cup (100 g) unbleached all-purpose flour plus more for kneading and dusting

-- 2 tablespoons cooked beet puree* (see Tips for Success)
+- 2 tablespoons beet puree see notes for directions

 - If you are preparing both pasta doughs (for a dual-color effect once cooked), prepare each dough, one at a time, according to the instructions below.
 If you prefer to make one pound of just one type of dough, double the recipe quantities for that dough and proceed as follows – but portion the kneaded dough into four pieces for rolling, instead of just two.